David Montalba

 David Montalba, FAIA, SIA, LEED AP (born 1972 in Florence, Italy) is a Swiss-American architect based in Santa Monica, California.
 He is the founding principal of Montalba Architects, established in 2004.

 Early life and education

 Montalba was born in Florence, Italy and raised in both Lausanne, Switzerland and Carmel and San Diego, California.
-He attend Southern California Institute of Architecture (SCI-Arc) where he earned his Bachelor of Architecture in 1996 and completed his Master of Architecture at UCLA in 2000.
+He attended Southern California Institute of Architecture (SCI-Arc) where he earned his Bachelor of Architecture in 1996 and completed his Master of Architecture at UCLA in 2000.

 Career

 Upon graduating from UCLA, he started his career with Fehlman Labarre Architects and has worked with design driven practices in Los Angeles including Frank Gehry, Rios Associates, and Pugh Scarpa, before establishing Santa Monica-based Montalba Architects, Inc. in 2004.
 He is also an adjunct professor at UCLA's Graduate School of Architecture.

 He has served as a Board Member and Treasurer of the Los Angeles chapter of the American Institute of Architects and an advisor to the AIA's Academic Outreach and 2x8 Exhibition Committees.
 David has also served as a Board Member of the A+D Museum in Los Angeles and a registered member of NCARB.